Deepshikha28dec/avr-embedded-task-scheduler/README.md

 A lightweight cooperative task scheduler implemented in C for an AVR ATmega32U4 microcontroller.

-The project was originally developed as part of the **Software for Embedded Systems** course at Hamburg University of Technology (TUHH) and has been cleaned and documented as a standalone portfolio project.
+The project was originally developed as part of the **Software for Embedded Systems** course at Hamburg University of Technology (TUHH) and later refactored and documented as a standalone portfolio project..

 ## Overview